portoio/PWiT/content/profiles/ana-pimentel.md

 **What part of what you do, you love the most?**

 To be able to tell the stories of the people that may be redefining our economy - although we will only be aware of that it in the future.
 Writing about the changes that the digital revolution is making not only in the economy, but in almost every single aspect of our life - the way we communicate, we work, we see thing, we date, we choose our lifestyle, we manage our time -  is writing while the world is also discovering how to deal with all of that.
 At the same time.
 It’s risky, but it’s  overwhelming.
 My job is to explain what is happening know, but also what is still yet to come - what are the benefits and the fears of all this digital revolution.
-And I

 *